Parallelism and Time in Hierarchical Self-Assembly: Time complexity in the hierarchical model

-The model of assembly time that we define is a continuous-time stochastic model similar to that of~\cite{AdChGoHu01}.
-However, rather than fixing transition rates at each time $t\in\R^+$ as constant, we use mass-action kinetics to describe the evolution over time of the concentration of producible assemblies, including individual tile types, which in turn determine transition rates.
-To measure the time to complete a terminal assembly, we use the same stochastic model as~\cite{AdChGoHu01}, which fixes attention on one particular tile and asks what is the expected time for it to grow into a terminal assembly, where the rate of attachment events that grow it are time-dependent, governed by the continuous mass-action evolution of concentration of assemblies that could attach to it.
+The model of assembly time that we define is a continuous-time, discrete-state stochastic model similar to that of~\cite{AdChGoHu01}.
+However, rather than fixing transition rates at each time $t\in\R_{\geq 0}$ as constant, we use mass-action kinetics to describe the evolution over time of the concentration of producible assemblies, including individual tile types, which in turn determine transition rates.
+To measure the time to complete a terminal assembly, we use the same stochastic model as~\cite{AdChGoHu01}, which fixes attention on one particular tile\footnote{In the seeded model, the seed tile is the only tile to receive this attention.
+In our model, the tile to choose is a parameter of the definition.} and asks what is the expected time for it to grow into a terminal assembly, where the rate of attachment events that grow it are time-dependent, governed by the continuous mass-action evolution of concentration of assemblies that could attach to it.
 Unlike the seeded model, we allow the tile concentrations to deplete, since it is no longer realistic (or desirable for nontrivial hierarchical constructions) to assume that individual tiles do not react until they encounter an assembly containing the seed.\footnote{However, this depletion of individual tiles is \emph{not} the source of our time lower bound.
 Suppose that we used a transition rate of 1 for each attachment of an individual tile (which is an upper bound on the attachment rate even for seeded systems due to the finite density constraint) and dynamic transition rates only for attachment of larger assemblies.
-Then the assembly of hierarchical partial order systems \emph{still} would proceed asymptotically no faster than if single tile attachments were the only reactions allowed (as in the seeded assembly case), despite the fact that all the single-tile reactions at the intersection of the seeded and hierarchical model would be at least as fast in the modified hierarchical model as in the seeded model.}
+Then the assembly of hierarchical partial order systems \emph{still} would proceed asymptotically no faster than if single tile attachments were the only reactions allowed (as in the seeded assembly case), despite the fact that all the single-tile reactions at the intersection of the seeded and hierarchical model would be at least as fast in the modified hierarchical model as in the seeded model.} }